ovh/docs/pages/platform/logs-data-platform/elastalert/guide.en-gb.md

 ![Alias creation](images/alias.png){.thumbnail}

-If you only have data on your indices, you can use them directly in the ElastAlert configuration.
+If you only have [indices](../index-as-a-service){.ref}, you can use them directly in the ElastAlert configuration.

 ## Instructions